 - 2 Tbsp lemon juice

-In a medium skillet, toast spices over medium high heat until fragrant, 3-4 minutes.
+In a medium skillet, toast spices (paprika, chili powder, garam masala, ginger, cumin, turmeric, and cinnamon) over medium high heat until fragrant, 3-4 minutes.
 Remove from the heat into a bowl to avoid burning the spices.

 - Place half of the beef cubes in the skillet and brown on all sides over high heat, 4-5 minutes.
 Place the browned cubes in the bowl of your crock pot, and repeat with the remaining cubes.